Lynching of Willie Lee Jenkins

 Willie Lee Jenkins was lynched in Eufaula, Barbour County, Alabama.
 According to the United States Senate Committee on the Judiciary it was the 3rd of 61 lynchings during 1922 in the United States.

 Background

-According to his grand daughter Shirley Johnson, her grandfather had a dispute with his boss' wife which cost him his life.
+According to family oral history and local accounts within the Black community, Willie Jenkins had a dispute with his boss' wife which cost him his life.
 Newspapers of the time reported that he "insulted a white woman."

 Lynching

 He tried to escape by train but a mob dragged him off, took him into the woods and killed him.
 His corpse was found in the bottom of a well in Barbour County, 4 mi from Eufaula on the Batesville road.